hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 Security fixes are released along with application features and bug fixes via TFE’s standard monthly release cycle.
 TFE infrastructure admins are responsible for applying updates.

-### You are Responsible for TFE’s Availability, Backups, and Disaster Recovery
+### You are Responsible for Availability, Backups, and Disaster Recovery

 TFE infrastructure admins are responsible for all aspects of TFE’s reliability and availability.
 Refer to TFE documentation on [monitoring](../admin/monitoring.html), [backups and restores](../admin/backup-restore.html), and [high availability mode (active/active)](../admin/active-active.html) for more guidance on this topic.